thephez/original-evolution-whitepaper/README.md

 data (~200 bytes) to be stored when account data or metadata is changed, regardless of the amount of data changed.
-Accounts may batch updates into a single State Transition and fullnodes must persist a full set of historical transitions across all Accounts to validate new states to satisy the consensus rules.
+Accounts may batch updates into a single State Transition and fullnodes must persist a full set of historical transitions across all Accounts to validate new states to satisfy the consensus rules.
 2. **Data Transitions** which are the differential Object datasets introduced by each Account’s State Transition, consist of a hash of the data and the data itself.
 The Object hashes and data are not needed for historical validation using consensus rules and can